VIDA-NYU/reference-data-repository/README.rst

 Local Data Repository
 ---------------------
 Users maintain copies of the datasets for local access.
-By default, datasets are stored in a subfolder `.refdata` in the users home directory.
+By default, datasets are stored in a subfolder in the user's cache directory.

 Getting Started